omaxel/RCompressor/README.md

 How many spaces and empty new lines!

 The response size is 650B.
-Of course this is not a problem if the page is very small, but think about larger pages whose size is near 3MB.
+This is not a problem if the page is small, but think about bigger pages.

-Using **RCompressor** you can strip out the code from spaces, empty lines and comments.
+Using **RCompressor**, you can strip out the code from spaces, empty lines, and comments.

-Processing the previous .cshtml files with **RCompressor** the response size becomes 604B, which is smaller than ~8%.
-Think how many bytes can you save in bigger view files.
+Processing the previous `.cshtml` files with **RCompressor** the response size becomes 604B, which is ~8% smaller.
+You can save a lot of bytes in bigger files.

 ## How to use
 - [Download](https://github.com/OmarMuscatello/RCompressor/releases/download/v1.0/RCompressor-v1.0.zip) the latest version of **RCompressor** and launch it (no installation required);